 Founded by Richard Armiger, Network Modelmakers has an unsurpassed record helping our clients to win nearly 80 major international design competitions.

-Our models have featured in London's Royal Academy of Arts Summer Exhibition every year since 1983, and helped define the 'model vocabulary' for many pre-eminent practices in the UK and Europe.
+Our models have featured in London's Royal Academy of Arts Summer Exhibition every year since 1983, and helped define the 'model vocabulary' for many pre-eminent, now famous architects in the UK and Europe.

 The works have been exhibited in New York at the Metropolitan Museum of Art, the Guggenheim and MoMA, the National Gallery of Art, Washington; also Berlin, Prague, the Venice Biennale, the Pompidou Paris and many other venues throughout the European Union.

 We work with many innovative, emerging and established practices, imaginative developers, leading cultural institutions, as well as private individuals.

 Founder and creative director Richard Armiger is the Consultant Model Co-ordinator for Crossrail, one of the most elaborate infrastructure schemes in the UK, overseeing the research, design and construction of the many models required for this remarkable £15.4bn venture.